AnthonyOfSeattle/nomic_challenge/README.md

 }
 ```

-You may toggle the return of data using the `return_data=false` query parameter:
+You may toggle the return of data using the `return_data=false` query parameter on each url:

 ```
 # In browser